This guide has everything you need to know about marketing.

 - Final evaluation.

 Still, what elements to include in your marketing plan is up to you.
 It can be as straightforward or as complicated as you need.
-But, what it’s a must is that you conduct marketing research so that you can base your decisions on verified information.
+But, what it’s a must is that you conduct marketing research to base your decisions on verified information.

 Your marketing plan has to take not only your target market but also your target audience into account.
 Do not forget to ensure the strategies you employ match your objectives, or else you won’t get the result you expect.